Kevin Borich: 1976–1989: Kevin Borich Express to The Party Boys

 In July, Kevin Borich Express appeared on Renée Geyer's album Blues License.
 A European tour by Kevin Borich Express resulted in a compilation album being released in Germany.
 After the tour, John Watson (Heavy Division) replaced Annas on drums and the band recorded Angel's Hand in November 1979.
 Similar line-up changes continued into the early 1980s with Michael Deep replacing Partridge in April 1980.
 This line-up collaborated with solo artist Dutch Tilders to record Blues Had a Baby and They Called It Rock'n'Roll in 1981 on RCA Records.
 Kerry Jacobsen (Dragon) replaced Watson on drums for the Shy Boys Shy Girls mini-LP in late 1981.
 By mid-1982, Annas returned on drums, with Steve Balbi on bass guitar, and Andy Cowan on keyboards.

 Later that year, Borich on guitar joined The Party Boys which was formed by previous band member Paul Christie (now ex-Mondo Rock) on bass guitar, drums and backing vocals, Harvey James (Sherbet) on guitar and Graham Bidstrup (The Angels) on drums.
-Initially a side-project, The Party Boys, had top 10 success with singles "He's Gonna Step on You Again" (#1, 1987) and "Hold Your Head Up" (#7, 1987), and albums Live at Several 21sts (#9, 1983) and The Party Boys (#1, 1987).
+Initially a side-project, The Party Boys, had top 10 success with singles "He's Gonna Step on You Again" (No. 1, 1987) and "Hold Your Head Up" (No. 7, 1987), and albums Live at Several 21sts (No. 9, 1983) and The Party Boys (No. 1, 1987).
 Consequently, Kevin Borich Express output and touring was reduced during the 1980s.
 In 1989, Borich left The Party Boys and appeared in Jimmy Barnes band for the 1990 Two Fires tour.

 Borich won 'Best Guitarist' at the 1977 and 1978 Australian Rock Music Awards.